-If you're thinking about volunteering abroad in Russia and you're LDS, the thought of what it would be like may have entered your mind.
+If you're thinking about volunteering abroad in Russia and you're a member of the Church of Jesus Christ of Latter-Day Saints or any other religion, thoughts of what it would be like may have entered your mind.
 Is it scary?
 Is it safe?
-Will they like me?
 If those questions have popped into your head, you're in the right spot.

 - Will they like me?